zivanradosavljevic/tito/README.md

 # tito
-tito is project for application for organizating employee structure with and office tasks
+tito is project application for organizating employee structure with and office tasks.

+- vacation tracking
+- sick leave
+- creating task tables